Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Spatial-Spectral decomposition

 Fig. ~\ref{fig:spat_decomp}.a. shows the experimental mode correlation matrix in the broadband regime (before connecting the monochromator).
 As expected, anti-correlation of the OAM and decreased spectral efficiency are observed for higher values $|\ell|$ ~\cite{Torres2003}.
 We repeat the same measurement, but now add a narrowband spectral filter at $\lambda_\mathrm{s}\approx809.66$\,nm, as shown in Fig. ~\ref{fig:spat_decomp}.b.
+The crosstalk appearing in the experimental plots between different OAM mode groups is result of misalignment due to stability issues during long time measurements.
 Inspection of the two figures clearly shows that spectral filtering eliminates many spatial modes generated in the down-conversion process.
-In fact, if we repeat the same measurement at different $\lambda_s$, the correlation matrix would be different every time [Supplementary material ~\cite{Suppl.mat}].
+In fact, if we repeat the same measurement at different $\lambda_s$, the correlation matrix would be different every time (Appendix~\ref{section:supp_NB}).
 This can be seen directly in the measured spectrum for different spatial modes (Fig.~\ref{fig:spat_decomp}.c).
-We notice that the center wavelengths of higher-order modes tend to be shifted away from the degeneracy wavelength.
-This is expected, since higher-order modes carry a higher average $|\bf{q}|$, the phase mismatch is compensated at different wavelengths, similarly to the temperature dependence.
+We notice that the center wavelengths of higher-order modes tend to be shifted away from the collinear phase-matching wavelength.
+This is expected, since higher-order modes carry a higher average $|\bf{q}|$, the phase mismatch is compensated at different wavelengths, similarly to temperature tuning.
 This dependence of the spectrum on the collected modes is due to spectral-spatial coupling.
 We can also see that this coupling can occur within a wavelength range where efficient spectral filtering with off-the-shelf components is not possible (in our experiment, the relevant spectral bandwidth is less than $1$\,nm).
 To decrease the spatiotemporal coupling, larger waist parameters are typically chosen limiting the solid angle collected from the SPDC ($|\bm{q}|\approx0$), but this results in very inefficient photon sources.
 The predictions of the theory are in good agreement with the experimental results (Figs.~\ref{fig:spat_decomp}.a-c).
-More realizations of the experiment were performed for different crystal lengths, pump and collection waists, and the results are displayed in the [Supplemental material ~\cite{Suppl.mat}].
+More realizations of the experiment were performed for different crystal lengths, pump and collection waists, and the results are displayed in appendix~\ref{section:supp_NB}.
 It is worth mentioning that post-processing was not necessary, since the MPLC is close to being a mode-independent technique ~\cite{Hiekkamaki2019} (at least for the chosen subspace).